domcyrus/rustnet/EBPF_BUILD.md

 This document explains how to work with eBPF kernel headers in this project.

+**Note:** eBPF is now enabled by default on Linux builds.
+This guide provides detailed information about the eBPF implementation and how to customize the build.

 ## Current Setup

 The project bundles **architecture-specific vmlinux.h files** from the [libbpf/vmlinux.h](https://github.com/libbpf/vmlinux.h) repository.
 This eliminates network dependencies during builds and ensures reproducible builds.